liketurbo/openvpn-docker-setup/README.md

 ## Prerequisites

-Ensure you have Docker installed on your machine.
-You can download the relevant installer from [here](https://www.docker.com/get-started/).
+Ensure you have [Docker](https://www.docker.com/get-started/) installed on your machine.

 ## Getting Started